Complete Financial Questionnaire

 Usually, it’s the lesser-known insurer that will offer you the best chance of getting life insurance with epilepsy – at the standard price.

-Life insurance companies use 2 main factors to price your cover.
+Life insurance companies use 2 main factors to price your coverage.

 The more time that has passed since your last seizure the better.
 Over 5 years is best.
 If you have had a seizure in the last 12 months, it will be difficult to get cover.